nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 Gadget.yml is where you define the container's resources, issue commands once a container is started, state what containers to run in what order and more.
 For example, the ["hello world"](http://ntc-docs-unstable.surge.sh/gadget.html#hello-world) demo pulls an image from Docker Hub that is defined in gadget.yml next to the `image:` configuration.

-**Note:** From here on out "host" refers to the Gadget compatible hardware running GadgetOS and "host computer" refers to the computer the Gadget compatible hardware is plugged into via USB.

 ## Onboot and Services

 There are two sections to define and configure containers in: **onboot** and **services**.
 Multiple containers can be put in each section and either all or one can be addressed when running `gadget` commands: